Skip to main content

 Serialization

 Items can consolidate multiple facts into a single structure.
-Here, we assert that Ethan is a person with the given name “Ethan”:
+This example asserts that Ethan is a person with the given name “Ethan”:

 Verification